c6o/docs/content/concepts/intercept.md

 1. Specify a customer intercept header, so that multiple developers can intercept the same services (as long as each developer uses a different header/value pair).
 1. Intercept all traffic for a service to my local machine.

-## Under the hood

-Intercept works by:

-1. Intercepting traffic for a remote service.
-2. Inspecting the traffic headers, and directing traffic to:
-    a. the original (in-cluster) service.
-    b. forwarding the request through a reverse tunnel to a developer's local machine.

-### Intercepting Traffic

-In order to route local traffic to in cluster resources, teleport does several things:

-1. Creates a lightweight NGINX deployment.
+## How it Works

+When an Intercept Session is initiated, we

+1. Open a Local Tunnel and give that tunnel a random DNS name.
+This local tunnel proxies requests through any NAT or firewall to a single locally running service.
+1. Deploy a proxy service in the cluster
+1. Create a decoy Service that routes to the intercepted Service selectors
-2. Modifies the existing Kubernetes Service resource to direct traffic to this proxy.
+1. Hijack the existing service by setting the service selectors to route traffic to the proxy service Deployment

-> [!NOTE]
-> We try to minimize any modifications and residue in your cluster.
-However, if any sessions close unexpectedly, run `czctl session close` to clean up any leftover residue.
+1. Create a Session record that stores all the changes made to the Kubernetes cluster

+The Proxy service selectively routes traffic based on the request headers.

+## Closing Intercept

+Run `czctl session close` to end the Intercept session.
+The session close command will clean up all the residue added to the Kubernetes cluster and restore the intercepted service to its original state.

-### Reverse Tunnel
+## Local Tunnel

-When a teleport session is opened, the developer's local machine creates an `ngrok` tunnel to receive traffic requests from the remote cluster without changing any firewall or routing settings.
+We currently use `ngrok` to create a local tunnel however this will change in time.

 > [!PROTIP]
 > A bonus of using `ngrok` under the hood, is it provides a simple web dashboard to view and inspect incoming traffic.
 When an intercept session is running, check out http://localhost:4040.

-> [!EXPERT]
-> To learn more about how `ngrok` works, see [https://ngrok.com/](https://ngrok.com/).